 As such, Blade begins to draw out the ninjas and fend off their strikes before he attacks them.
 As they burst into flames, it turns out that these opponents were also vampires.

-Sometime later, it turns out that Blade was captured by the soldier who looks over his weapons.
+Sometime later, it turns out that Blade was captured by the soldier who proceeds to look over his weapons.
 As Eric wakes up handcuffed to a chair, the man compliments his weaponry, especially his silver vibranium sword.
-After exclaiming that his not associated with Existence, he proceed to introduce himself as Sgt.
+After exclaiming that he’s not associated with Existence, he proceed to introduce himself as Sgt.
 Maj.
 Stan Davis (voiced by Patrick Seitz) of the U.S. Marines and begins to explain his backstory.

 During the Vietnam War, he and his unit were stationed here and ultimately became a part of a group called V-Project.
 It turns out that he was transferred from his unit into the Special Ops.
 As his flashback opens in Saigon, he says that he was a model soldier that was selected for a “special assignment” that would help bring an end to the war.
 It turns out that V-Project was so classified that even top-level officials were unaware of it.
 Being run by A.I.M., they implanted microchips into the select soldiers’ brains and gave them blood transfusions.
 What the candidates didn’t know was that they were given a vampire virus in order to be turned into supernatural soldiers.
 From there, they were sent into hostile villages in order to have them passified.
 Upon completing their missions, their implanted microchips would make them forget about what they did.
 Then one day, their assignments stopped coming in, their C.O. vanished and their base was hit by friendly fire.
 Once they viciously dug their implanted microchips out of their brains, the horrid memories came flooding back.
 With America pulling out of the war, all traces of the V-Project disappeared with their identities wiped, hidden under the guise of them getting killed in action.
 As such, they were trapped in a foreign country with the painful reminders of what they’ve done.